xiangz19/codex-ratelimit/README.md

 # codex-ratelimit

-A lightweight utility to check your current Claude Code token usage and rate limits without interrupting your workflow.
+A lightweight utility to check the token usage and rate limits of your local CODEX installation (CLI or IDE extensions) without interrupting your workflow.

 ## Background

-While Claude Code's `/status` command provides token usage and rate limit information, it has some limitations:
+While the CODEX CLI's `/status` command provides token usage and rate limit information, it has some limitations:

 1. **Requires Active Session**: You must send at least one message in a session before using `/status` to get rate limit info
 2. **Workflow Interruption**: The `/status` command breaks the natural flow of conversation from the user's perspective (although the command and output don't pollute the context)
-3. **Not Available in VS Code Extension**: The `/status` command is not available when using the Codex VS Code extension
+3. **Not Available in VS Code Extension**: The `/status` command is not available when using the CODEX VS Code extension

 This utility provides a non-intrusive way to check your current token usage and rate limits by directly parsing the session files, without needing to start a new conversation or interrupt your workflow.

 ## Overview

-This tool searches through Claude Code session files (stored in `~/.codex/sessions/`) to find the most recent token usage statistics and rate limit information.
+This tool searches through CODEX session files (stored in `~/.codex/sessions/`) to find the most recent token usage statistics and rate limit information.
 It provides a clear summary of:

 - **Token Usage**: Total and last session input, cached, output, reasoning tokens
 - **Rate Limits**: 5-hour and weekly limits with usage percentages and reset times